Inpatient rotations take place in a wide variety of hospitals:

 UH, RHH and JCC are all located on the campus of The Ohio State University.
-Front and center facility-wise, is the new James Cancer Hospital and Critical Care Tower, which will open during December 2014.
-The OSUE Hospital is located approximately 6 miles away in downtown Columbus.
+Front and center facility-wise, is the new James Cancer Hospital and Critical Care Tower, which opened December 2014.
+University Hospital East is located approximately 6 miles away in downtown Columbus.
 These four hospitals provide a terrific spectrum of patient acuity and pathology.
 At the end of three years, our residents are proficient in caring for inpatients and ICU patients in both community and tertiary settings.

 Ohio State University has long featured an inpatient subspecialty ward system.
 During their three years (or four for Med Peds!), residents rotate through a variety of general internal medicine and subspecialty inpatient services (see table below).
 Residents learn to care for patients from experts in their field.
 Our residents are passionate about this service structure.
 They find that it is easier to learn when the clinical and educational experiences are concentrated in a given field for a block at a time.

 PGY 2 and 3 residents are the team leaders and have a significant amount of autonomy in the daily evaluation and management of patients.
 We strongly believe in resident led work rounds, allowing for the initial patient assessment and management plan to be developed by the house officer.
 The attending physicians participate with residents, interns and medical students on daily teaching rounds and have been repeatedly recognized for their support and dedication.